SysKitTeam/docs-insights/how-to/set-up-https.md

 ## 1. Setup SysKit Insights

 The first thing to do is to stop both SysKit Insights Agent and SysKit Insights Maintenance Job in the Windows Services window on a server where SysKit Insights is installed.
 After both services are stopped (SysKit Insights Agent can take some time to stop), the file at %ProgramData%/SysKit/Insights/Service/settings.xml has to be modified.
-Using any text editor, set tag “SslEnabled” to “true.”
+Using any text editor, set tag “SslEnabled” to “true”.
 After modifying the file, there needs to be the following tag in the file:
 ```xml
 <SslEnabled>true</SslEnabled>
 ```